if-05-01-A-fall-2018/files-and-directories-Kadukashi/homework.md

   so we know it is in the double indirect block but I dont know further

 b) We take the first block-reference in the FAT table and then we need to \
-  go futher times 107.834.590 times in the FAT to get to the block we want
+  go futher times 107.834.590 times in the FAT to get to the block we want :D

 ## 3. UFS (i-node) File Size
   For 4KB: \